 Taking advantage of the many available opportunities and navigating what is usually a non-linear path through college requires students' commitment to ongoing intellectual and social exploration, aided by strong advising from faculty and other mentors.
 The office of Academic Advising Programs serves as a hub for such activities, helping to connect students to the many kinds of opportunities that can help with their academic and personal growth.
 We work with academic departments and programs, Student Life, Athletics, the First-Year Program, the Sophomore Success Initiative, the Center for International and Intercultural Studies, Community-Based Learning, Career Services, Career Connections, and others across campus, seeing the student experience as holistic and interconnected.

-Our staff also offer specific support services to help students develop their skills and potential: Academic Support, Academic Achievement, Peer Tutoring, Disability & Accessibility Services (DASO).
+Our staff also offer specific support services to help students develop their skills and potential: Academic Support, Peer Tutoring, Student Accessibility Services (SAS).
 Our office also houses the Higher Education Opportunity Program (HEOP), as well as CSTEP and McNair.

 We invite all St. Lawrence students (and their families) to explore our web pages and to contact any of us to learn more about specific opportunities and services, to find solutions to problems, and to engage in an ongoing conversation about the many possibilities open to students.